-A lock on the bathroom door offers a feeling of privacy – but if a fall or injury occurs, time is of the essence, and a locked door can keep you from getting help to your loved one.a locked door can be dangerous
+A lock on the bathroom door offers a feeling of privacy – but if a fall or injury occurs, time is of the essence, and a locked door can keep you from getting help to your loved one or them from getting from you.

 A single non-slip tub mat is the safest option for improving traction.
 Just be sure to keep the mat clean, wiping and drying it after each use, as mold or soap scum build-up can make them slippery.